OpenBB-finance/OpenBB/website/content/bot/reference/telegram/overview/heatmap.md

 # heatmap

-Daily Heat Maps by Market.
-Sector is optional.
+This command allows the user to retrieve Daily Heat Maps by Market and Sector.
+The Daily Heat Maps will allow the user a quick overview of current stock market performance.

 ### Usage